-8. Describe how the School-Parent Compact was developed.
+8. Describe how the school-parent compact is developed.

 The leaders district wide came up with a way for parents to understand the various policies in place.
 When creating the Parent-School Compact, the district addressed policies for students.

 9. Describe how the School-Parent Compact is used at elementary-level parent teacher conferences.